District 46 (Baltimore City)

 fax: (410) 841-3161, (301) 858-3161

-Senator Ferguson, 31, was elected to the Maryland State Senate in 2010, then becoming the youngest ever-elected State Senator in Maryland’s history.
-Bill is beginning his second term as State Senator for Maryland’s 46th Legislative District.
+Bill is serving his third term as State Senator for Maryland’s 46th Legislative District.
 The 46th Legislative District is located entirely within Baltimore City, including neighborhoods in south Baltimore, downtown near and around the Inner Harbor, and southeast Baltimore.

 The inequities of the public education system in Baltimore City led Bill to engage more deeply within the community outside of the schoolhouse.
-After teaching, Bill worked as a Community Liaison for the Baltimore City Council President’s Office; earned a law degree from the University of Maryland School of Law; and served as the Special Assistant to Dr. Andres Alonso, CEO of the Baltimore City Public Schools.
-Through these pursuits, Ferguson continually drew from his classroom experiences to find ways to bring new resources and greater attention to the city’s educational achievement gap.
+After teaching, Bill worked as a community liaison for the Baltimore City Council President’s Office; earned a law degree from the University of Maryland Carey School of Law; and served as the Special Assistant to Dr. Andres Alonso, former CEO of the Baltimore City Public Schools.
+Through these pursuits, Bill continually drew from his classroom experiences to find ways to bring new resources and greater attention to the city’s educational achievement gap.

 Senator Ferguson is married to fellow Teach for America alum Lea Ferguson (Baltimore City, ’05).
-They live in Canton with their son Caleb, baby daughter Cora, and two dogs.
+The Ferguson live in Patterson Park with their son, Caleb, and daughter, Cora.